adityamahekar/TodoList_using_reactHook/README.md

 This ToDoList using React Hook application allows users to add, view, and manage their daily tasks efficiently.
 Each task can be clicked to mark as completed, which automatically applies a strike-through effect (line-through) to visually indicate completion.

+## Variant 3: Delete List when  Completed

+This ToDoList using React Hook application allows users to add, view, and manage their daily tasks efficiently.
+Variant 3 allows users to delete list from the ToDolist, providing full control over task management.

 ---
 ## 🖼️ Screenshots